mdjoh/Online-Orders-Text-Classification/README.md

 **Figure 1.** Bayesian method hyperparameter tuning results

 #### What did the best model get wrong?
 The best model often misclassified documents where two labels could apply.
-For example, \"*I would like to order 3 triple cheeseburgers and a diet coke*" can be labeled as *orderburgerintent* or *orderdrinkintent*.
+For example, `I would like to order 3 triple cheeseburgers and a diet coke` can be labeled as `orderburgerintent` or `orderdrinkintent`.

 ![Incorrect predictions bar chart](README%20Figures/incorrect_predictions.png) **Figure 2.** Incorrect validation set predictions

-**Best competition AMI score using RoBERTa-base (learning rate: 4e-5, number of training epochs: 7, training batch size: 39):** 0.9381
+**Best competition AMI score** (using RoBERTa-base with learning rate: 4e-5, number of training epochs: 7, training batch size: 39): **0.9381**